Vous êtes un professionnel et vous avez besoin d'une formation ?

 ['Galilei, Galileo', 'Hertz, Gustav', 'Hertz, Heinrich']

->>> a = [1,5,1,4,3,4,4] # First column
+>>> a = [1, 5, 1, 4, 3, 4, 4] # First sequence

->>> b = [9,4,0,4,0,2,1] # Second column
+>>> b = [9, 4, 0, 4, 0, 2, 1] # Second sequence

->>> ind = np.lexsort((b,a)) # Sort by a, then by b
+>>> ind = np.lexsort((b, a)) # Sort by `a`, then by `b`

 >>> ind